You are lovable, worthy, and enough — regardless of your behavior or the behavior of others.

 When someone acts loving but does not hold loving thoughts toward themselves, the dissonance causes inner conflict and suffering.

-Lying, pretending, or masking one’s internal state harms only the self.
+Lying, pretending, or masking one’s internal state harms you.
 Truth is self-protective.

 Healing does not require appearing loving — it requires becoming honest.